 Do Credit Cards Make People Spend More?

-Not every study is quite so scary.
-Another study indicated that a family who bought a Thanksgiving dinner with a card spent $175.
-A similar family was willing to spend only $145 when they paid with cash.
-This is quite a bit more, but it’s nowhere near 100 percent more.
+Not every study is quite so ominous.
+One recent report revealed that a family who bought a Thanksgiving dinner with a credit card spent $175, while a similar family was willing to spend only $145 when they paid with cash.
+In this case, the extra $30 was quite a minimal extra expense.

 Additionally, the same study that looked into the Thanksgiving purchases found that people who used credit rather than cash spent more on unhealthy food.
 They purchased more ice cream, cookies and potato chips than those who made their purchases with cash.
 The pain of paying with cash seems to cut down on the amount of junk that people buy.

 Credit cards may result in higher spending, but what about rewards programs?
 It could make sense to use a card for everyday purchases if the card offers a strong rewards program.
 It’s easier to track your spending when you use your credit card for fixed expenses.
 For example, your Internet bill is not likely to vary whether you use a card or pay with a check or cash.
 If you can get a few dollars back on the purchase, why not?

 However, it’s important to question whether it’s a wise idea to use a card on discretionary purchases.
 If you have weak willpower and are prone to spending on things that aren’t really necessary, it’s probably a good idea to leave the plastic at home.
 You’ll likely buy more, which isn’t good if it impacts your commitment to saving for the future.